DeqingSun/Debugging-Arduino-Uno/README.md

 This repo contains a configured example.
 In VScode, open folder [BlinkUno](https://github.com/DeqingSun/Debugging-Arduino-Uno/tree/master/BlinkUno) in this repo.

+Change `miDebuggerPath` and `debugServerPath ` launch.json.
+Make sure they are pointing to the correct files.

 Add breakpoints and you can start debugging the code.

 ![debug blink](https://github.com/DeqingSun/Debugging-Arduino-Uno/raw/master/img/debugBlink.png)